striezel/htmlify/readme.md

 Converts BB code text input to proper HTML or XHTML snippets.

 options:
-  --help           - Displays this help message and quits -?               - same as --help
+  --help           - Displays this help message and quits.
+  -?               - same as --help
   --version        - Displays the version of the program and quits.
   -v               - same as --version